What Is 304 Status Code and How to Fix It?

 If none of the previous methods corrected the error message, the issue may be on your server configuration file.
 For example, your redirect instructions may be incorrect.

-If you use Nginx, you don’t have access to the .htaccess file.
+If you use NGINX web server, you don’t have access to the .htaccess file.
 Check the error logs to see what you need to troubleshoot.